-The name comes from the poem of the same title by Alfred, Lord Tennyson (click here to read the poem).
+The name comes from Alfred Lord Tennyson’s poem Ulysses (click here to read the poem).

 It tells how the great Greek hero Ulysses, now middle-aged and securely in charge of his kingdom of Ithaca, is getting bored with things around him and longs to go adventuring again with his shipmates of old.
 It describes very well indeed the sort of person who still has enough spark to go on riding into middle and later years.

 We’ve mostly all done our bit in life and feel that getting bogged down in the rigours of later life is just not on.

 The club offers the opportunities for over-forty-year-olds to get out there and show the world that we still have what it takes to enjoy the excitement that awaits every skilled rider and would be rider.